 I haven’t a clue how she kept her job…

 I was a junior and in love with writing and with science and, along with every other testosterone-sick guy in school, with Ms. Haft.
 She was freshly graduated from college and wore her hair long and her skirts short.
 It’s still odd to me, but rather than standing or sitting, she taught while kneeling on her desk.
-We eschewed rows and columns and circled our desks around the perimeter of the room.
+We eschewed rows and columns in those days and circled our desks around the perimeter of the room.
 One day – it’s one of the few clear memories I have of high-school – Ms. Haft walked into the room, climbed up on her desk, knelt down, and in the most droning, flat, and unemotional voice said “fuck”.
 Pencils, papers, jaws – everything dropped.
 Every set of eyes shot up from whatever they were looking at and turned to their neighbor first and then to the teacher.
 The air left the room.
 After a very long and very pregnant pause, she said it again.
 Fuck.
 And then again.
 Fuck you.
 Fuck me.
 Well, fuck it all.

 All of a sudden, school got interesting.